Doing more with less

 ASU's Zero Waste department aims to create and implement programs to reach the university's circular resources goal and strengthen overall institutional sustainability by designing lasting, universal models that support ASU as a global leader in sustainable solid-waste management.

-ASU is building the most innovative university in the country.
-Not just for the 100,000+ Sun Devils that call it home today, but for future generations.
+ASU is building the most innovative university in the country, not just for the 100,000+ Sun Devils that call it home today, but for future generations.

 That is no small task.
 But at ASU, we dream big.